shahanahmed86/create-server/README.md

 # flags
 --yes # to skip question and go with default options --install # to setup the server
---git # to initialize git subject to non initialized --dockerize # off-course
+--dockerize # off-course

 # run the server